codio/tutorial_grunt_watch_coffee/annotations.md

 @annotation:tour files
 #Folders & Files
 ###Folders
 This project contains a bunch of `.coffee` files in the `source` folder.
-These needs to be compiled to javascript before it will run in the browser.
+These need to be compiled to javascript before they will run in the browser.
 You will see the `compiled` folder where these files are generated.
 If you take a peek, you will see that for each file in the `source` directory, there will be a corresponding `.js` file, compiled by Grunt.

 Don't worry about the `deploy` folder.
 It contains the physics engine this demo uses.